dusty-nv/jetson-inference/docs/pytorch-collect.md

 imagenet-camera.py --model=<YOUR-MODEL>/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt
 ```

-Have fun, and go back and collect more training data and re-train your model again if you need to.
+If you need to, go back and collect more training data and re-train your model again.
 You can restart the again and pick up where you left off using the `--resume` and `--epoch-start` flags (run `python train.py --help` for more info).
+Remember to re-export the model to ONNX after re-training.

 ## What's Next